When You See Yourself

 When You See Yourself is the eighth studio album by American rock band Kings of Leon.
 It was released on March 5, 2021, by RCA Records.
-The album was again produced by Markus Dravs.
+The album was produced by Markus Dravs.
 It was preceded by the singles "The Bandit" and "100,000 People", both released on January 7, 2021.
-It is the band's first album in nearly four and a half years, following 2016's Walls, marking their longest gap between studio album releases.
+It was the band's first album in over four years, following 2016's Walls, marking their longest gap between studio album releases as well as their final release under RCA, before becoming an independent band in 2023.

 Release and promotion

 On March 31, 2020, the band released a live acoustic recording of its first new song in more than three years, "Going Nowhere"—later renamed "Supermarket"—through YouTube and various social media platforms.

 On January 1, 2021, the band teased the song "The Bandit" on Instagram, and subsequently posted five more teasers of new songs.
 Six days later, the name of the album was announced and saw the release of its two lead singles: "The Bandit" and "100,000 People".
 The album itself was released on March 5.

 The band became the first to sell a newly-released album in the form of a non-fungible token, a type of cryptocurrency that contains unique assets such as music and art.
 The release came in the form of three different types of tokens for three separate packages in a series called "NFT Yourself".
 They contained a special album package, a live show package, and an audiovisual package.
 The tokens were developed and hosted by YellowHeart, a ticketing platform employing blockchain technology.
 The album was the first NFT to be displayed at the Rock & Roll Hall of Fame.